-Twenty-five school districts have no elementary grade levels.
+Twenty-two school districts have no elementary grade levels.
 All of them are charter school districts except for South Texas ISD, the state's only all-magnet school district.
 Most of them are AEA districts.
-All of the districts in this stratum were designated as fiscal peers, so each had exactly 24 fiscal peers.
+Each of the districts in this stratum had exactly 21 potential fiscal peers.
+After trimming, the districts in this stratum had between 14 and 21 fiscal peers.

-The largest stratum, and the primary focus of this analysis, consists of districts serving both elementary and secondary school children.
+The largest stratum consists of districts serving both elementary and secondary school children.
 Propensity score matching was used to identify fiscal peers for each of the districts in this stratum, "All Other K-12."
-To estimate the propensity scores, districts were divided into two groups based on size (those with fewer than 1,600 students and those with at least 1,600 students).7 The two groups were then subdivided into a total of 10 similarly sized subgroups (six small and four non-small) based on core operating expenditures per pupil and whether or not the district was located in a metropolitan area.8 By grouping campuses and districts by size and metropolitan status, and then by core operating expenditures per pupil, the designated fiscal peers are ensured to be similar to one another with respect to the two primary determinants of educational cost-economies of scale and geographic variations in labor costs.
+To estimate the propensity scores, districts were divided into two groups based on size (those with fewer than 1,600 students and those with at least 1,600 students).8 The two groups were then subdivided into a total of 20 similarly sized subgroups (twelve small and eight non-small) based on core operating expenditures per pupil, whether or not the district was above average with respect to the percentage of economically disadvantaged students, and whether or not the district was located in a metropolitan area.9 By grouping campuses and districts by size, student poverty and metropolitan status, and then by core operating expenditures per pupil, the designated fiscal peers are ensured to be similar to one another with respect to the three primary determinants of educational cost-economies of scale, student poverty and geographic variations in labor costs.

-Each of the 10 subgroups then was assigned to a treatment group.
-The research team estimated the corresponding probability model using the nine cost factors, their squares and selected interaction terms as control variables.9 Regardless of size, all non-AEA K-12 school districts are eligible matches and included in the set of possible control schools for each of the 10 subgroup analyses.
-Therefore, while there were 985 possible treatment districts in the stratum, there were 1,027 possible matches for each district.10
+Each of the 20 subgroups then was assigned to a treatment group.
+The research team estimated the corresponding probability model using the nine cost factors, their squares and the cube of log enrollment as control variables.
+Regardless of size, all non-AEA K-12 school districts are eligible matches and included in the set of possible control schools for each of the 20 subgroup analyses.
+Therefore, while there were 985 possible treatment districts in the stratum, there were 1,025 possible matches for each district.

 For each model, a corresponding distribution of propensity scores was calculated.
-These 10 sets of propensity scores were used to identify fiscal peers for all but the smallest and largest of the state's K-12 school districts.
+These 20 sets of propensity scores were used to identify fiscal peers for all but the smallest and largest of the state's K-12 school districts.
 The research team identified the 40 school districts with the nearest propensity scores to that of each treatment district.
-Thus, propensity scores from model 1 were used to find the nearest neighbors for districts in the first subgroup, while the propensity score from model 10 identified the nearest neighbors for the districts in the last subgroup.
+Thus, propensity scores from model 1 were used to find the nearest neighbors for districts in the first subgroup, while the propensity score from model 20 identified the nearest neighbors for the districts in the last subgroup.

-It is important to note that each district's peers were drawn from the other 1,027 districts.
+It is important to note that each district's peers were drawn from the other 1,025 districts.
 Each district can have a unique peer group, so that the peer groups of a particular district's peers will not necessarily be the same.

-Potential matches with propensity scores more than two standard deviations away from the district's own score were discarded.
-If 40 neighbors were not within a two-standard- deviation radius, then the district has fewer than 40 fiscal peers.
-All but nine of the districts have 40 fiscal peers, and all of the propensity-matched districts have at least thirteen identified fiscal peers.
+Potential matches with propensity scores more than two standard deviations away from the district's own score were discarded, as were potential matches that were more than six standard deviations away from the district itself in any cost dimension.
+If 40 neighbors were not within a two-standard- deviation radius of the propensity score and six standard deviations of each variable, then the district has fewer than 40 fiscal peers.
+Ninety percent of the 983 districts have 40 fiscal peers, and 97 percent have more than 20 fiscal peers, but there are a few districts that are sufficiently unique in one or more dimensions to have only a handful of fiscal peers, and one charter school-John H. Wood Public Charter District-with no viable fiscal peers.